-From the largest town Masterton, full of family friendly activities to arty Carterton, great Greytown shopping, the wineries and vineyards of Martinborough & Gladstone and the historic railway town of Featherston which is the start point of the Rimutaka Cycle Trail, a 'Great Ride' on Nga Haerenga, the New Zealand Cycle Trail, you'll find yourself barely a ten minute drive between each of them.
+From the largest town Masterton, full of family friendly activities to arty Carterton, great Greytown shopping, the wineries and vineyards of Martinborough & Gladstone and the historic railway town of Featherston which is the start point of the Remutaka Cycle Trail, a 'Great Ride' on Nga Haerenga, the New Zealand Cycle Trail, you'll find yourself barely a ten minute drive between each of them.

 While you can reach Wairarapa from Auckland in the north (via Hawke's Bay or Manawatu), arriving into Masterton, most visitors take the 1 hour drive or train trip heading northeast out of Wellington.

 On your left will be the ever-present majesty of the Tararuas, a beautiful and imposing mountain range running for 80kms and home of many spectacular tramps.
 On your right is Lake Wairarapa, the wild Palliser Bay Coast, and the turn-off to the wine and food paradise that is Martinborough.

 Continuing ten minutes along State Highway 2, you'll pass the green grounds of the Tauherenikau Racetrack, then reach Greytown, which offers pretty Victorian colonial architecture, chic cafes, restaurants and boutique shopping.